Writing AdWords copy should be easy.

 An AdWords headline might only be a few simple words.

 Fortunately, there are patterns based on how people search.
-You can figure out what they’re looking for (and which stage of the buyer’s journey they’re in), and react accordingly.
+You can figure out what they’re looking for (and which stage of the buyer’s journey they’re in), and adapt accordingly.

 That way you can use a timeless AdWords headline formula, like the [location] + [keyphrase], the competitive bid, or the oddly specific number.

-Less time is spent (or wasted) on being creative.
-So more time can be devoted iterating to generate results.
+Less time is wasted on being creative so more time can be devoted iterating to generate superior results.